arielgee/Sage-Like/.misc/tasks.md

 * asSafeNumericDate() returns different types: Date or numeric value ; should be `getCurrentLocaleDate().getTime()` ?
 * xmlFeed._getFeedLastUpdate() and xmlFeed._getFeedItemLastUpdate() returns different types: Date or string ???	=> as design
 * Update feed state when feed is middle-clicked in tree.
+* add this to discovery folder in the TEST-feeds export: https://www.ynet.co.il/articles/0,7340,L-3369891,00.html
 ---

 ## Now